Standards-Based Report Cards

 Oakwood Schools is honoring the District's Mission, "Doing what is best for students," by adopting a new communication tool to provide students and parents a more effective way to understand student growth and achievement.
-The District will begin using standards-based report cards at the elementary level during the 2019-2020 school year.
+The District began using standards-based report cards at the elementary level during the 2019-2020 school year.

 We believe the information found on this website will help you understand the benefits of a standards-based report card and how to effectively utilize the information provided on your student's standards-based report card.

 A standards-based report card is designed to provide accurate information about student performance in meeting the standard.
 In other words, rather than focusing on a percentage or number of points obtained, standards-based reporting focuses on student understanding or competency.
 With standards-based reporting, the conversation shifts from “What is my child’s score?” to “What is my child able to do?”
 While student work habits are important skills, these skills are reported separately.
 Marks for the standard are intended to reflect student performance in meeting the standard.